-Every Wednesday, I will share a resident of the South Bay contributing to making our community a better place.
+Every Monday, I will share a resident of the South Bay contributing to making our community a better place.

 Today’s MCM title belongs to Edward Wilson who specializes in BMW and Mini Automotive repair and is working on becoming a CrossFit coach in hopes of helping others like it has helped him.

 Eddie, 29, was born in Long Beach and lived there for five years until his family had an opportunity to move to a small town west of Boise Called Nampa in Idaho.
 While in Nampa, he completed all grades 1st through 12th in local public schools.
 Immediately following high School, he attended and graduated from Boise State University with a three-year Degree in Automotive Technology.

 Less than a year later, Eddie made an ambitious decision to pack up only the bare minimum in the back of his Ford Escort and take a leap to try and move back to California.
 Nine years later, Eddie is still living in Southern California and using his degree in Automotive Technology to his advantage.

 Eddie says that California has definitely created more dynamic job opportunities in his field of work than what he might have found had he stayed in Idaho.
 He currently working at BMW MINI WORX in Lawndale, specializing in BMW and MINI Automotive Repair and Maintenance.
 Eddie’s past employment jobs and tons of experience has pointed him to finding his passion for European Car Repair.

 About four years ago, Eddie was introduced to CrossFit.
 He says at the time, he’d only played in a Rec hockey league at the local Ice staking rink to stay in shape.
 He remembers the first time he saw anyone do CrossFit was on ESPN.
 He says it was the REEBOK CROSSFIT GAMES 2012 and at first all he could see were guys doing crazy workouts that just left him exhausted just from watching.